debops/debops/docs/getting-started.rst

 Example inventory
 -----------------

-To configure Docker on a given remote host, it need to be added to ``[debops_service_docker]`` Ansible inventory group::
+To configure Docker on a given remote host, it needs to be added to ``[debops_service_docker]`` Ansible inventory group::

     [debops_service_docker]